Aircloak/aircloak/frontend/slate/source/includes/_cloak.md

 When sending a payload to a cloak, explicitly state its content-type.
 The cloaks will reject payloads where the content-type is not specified, or the type is one not supported.
 All APIs support the payload encoded as JSON.
-The accepted content-type for JSON is: `Content-Type: application/json`.
+The accepted content-type for JSON is `application/json`.

 ## Single user data insert